 The name Janjira is not of any India language origin.
 It finds its origination in the Arabic word – Jazeera – that roughly translates to an Island.
 Murud, meanwhile, was once referred to as Habsan, or Habshi – which literally means Abyssinian in the Marathi language.

 Murud is closely associated to the word Morod, a word of Konkani origin.
 The fort, hence, acquired its name from an amalgamation of Konkani and Arabic words – Morod and Jazeera – and over the years has changed to Murud Janjira.

 Most people interestingly called the fort Jal Jeera as well, due to the fact that the monument was surrounded by water – the Arabian Sea on all sides.

 History Of Murud Janjira

-What Not To Miss While You're There - Tourist places in Murud Janjira
+What Not To Miss While You're There - Tourist Places In And Around Murud Janjira

 The Murud Janjira Fort is a solid marine fort that can be reached via the Rajapuri jetty.
 It is replete with several bastions and canons that are still very much intact.
 The fort premises house a mosque, a quarter for officers, several palaces and a big water tank.

 The marvellous island fort of Bassein is yet another historical monument, overlooking the pristine Bassein Beach that must be checked out.
 The Panchala Fort nearby is also worth a visit.